 Natural Causes of Water Pollution

-Apart from the most common reasons of water contamination which are mostly a result of human activities, there are also absolutely natural processes that lead to alteration in the quality and molecular structure of water.
+Apart from the most common reasons for water contamination which are mostly a result of human activities, there are also absolutely natural processes that lead to alteration in the quality and molecular structure of water.

 Plant matter or leaves are cause the so-called turbidity.
 This is a process that blocks the access of sunlight to plants and makes them somehow unable to gather the required resources for their growth process.
-These oxygen-depleting substances also cause gills blockage to some fish species which results in reduced lifespan.
+These oxygen-depleting substances also cause gills blockage to some fish species which results in a reduced lifespan.

 The presence of this bacteria is usually associated with the existence of a fecal organism in water.
-Most coliform bacteria are harmless but the rest of the pathogens that come from the warm-blooded animals’ fecal mass may cause diarrhea to children and grown ups.
+Most coliform bacteria are harmless but the rest of the pathogens that come from the warm-blooded animals’ fecal mass may cause diarrhea to children and grown-ups.
 To this day about 2, 000 kids die each day of diarrhea caused by water contamination and poor waste management and water treatment.

 Anthropogenic Types of Water Pollutants

-Apart from the natural process of water pollution, the existence and activity of humankind to this day leaves the most significant impact on water resources contamination.
+Apart from the natural process of water pollution, the existence and activity of humankind to this day leaves the most significant impact on water resource contamination.
 Most of it is caused due to the constantly increasing rate of industrial activities, poor waste management, energy production and not following the regulations of rubbish removal.
 The usage of pesticides and herbicides for agricultural purposes is one of the other general sources of water pollutants.

 Theoretically, the industrial activities can be almost 100% secure to the environment.
 However, in practice, things are a bit different.
 Owners of small businesses cannot cope with the taxes and regulations of their governments which lead to regular fly-tipping and other activities that lead to water pollution.